baloise/design-system/src/components/datetimepicker/readme.md

 # Datetimepicker

-An input with a simple dropdown for selecting a date.
+An input with a simple dropdown for selecting a date and a time.

 ## Usage

 <script type="text/javascript">
+    document.getElementById('bal-datetimepicker-select-example').addEventListener('balDatetimeChange', event => {
+        console.log('balDatetimeChange on bal-datetimepicker-select-example', event)
+    });
-    document.getElementById('bal-datetimepicker-select-example').addEventListener('balChange', event => {
+    document.getElementById('bal-datetimepicker-select-example').addEventListener('balBlur', event => {
-        console.log('balChange on bal-datetimepicker-select-example', event)
+        console.log('balBlur on bal-datetimepicker-select-example', event)
     });
 </script>